alexarne/Convex-Polygon-Collisions/README.md

 * Style the input section (bottom center)

-* Add functionality to the help-button (top-right) in the form of creating a modal with instructions
+* Add functionality to the help-button (top-right) in the form of creating a modal (pop-up) with instructions

+* Add functionality to the settings-button (top-right) in the form of creating a modal (pop-up) with configurable settings (movement speed slider, algorithm selector) and a save button

 * Finalize README by linking to code section of algorithm